open-ephys/bonsai-onix1-docs/articles/hardware/np1e/gui.md

 - Mouse Controls
     - Mouse wheel zooms in/out towards the cursor
     - Left-click and drag will select electrodes within the drawn rectangle
-    - Left-click on an electrode will select that electrode
+    - Left-click on an electrode will toggle that electrode
     - Left-click in empty space will clear the selected electrodes
     - Middle-click and drag will pan the electrodes
 - Scroll bar